openharmony/arkcompiler_runtime_core/static_core/docs/runtime-compiled_code-interaction.md

      |       ...      |
 ```

-The runtime determines kind of the top stack frame by reading `panda::ManagedThread::stack_frame_kind_` (the top stack frame kind must be interpreter stack frame).
+The runtime determines kind of the top stack frame by reading `ark::ManagedThread::stack_frame_kind_` (the top stack frame kind must be interpreter stack frame).
-`panda::ManagedThread::GetCurrentFrame()` method must return the pointer to `baz`'s interpreter stack frame.
+`ark::ManagedThread::GetCurrentFrame()` method must return the pointer to `baz`'s interpreter stack frame.
-To go to the previous frame the runtime reads the field `panda::Frame::prev_` which must point to `COMPILED_CODE_TO_INTERPRETER_BRIDGE` boundary stack frame.
+To go to the previous frame the runtime reads the field `ark::Frame::prev_` which must point to `COMPILED_CODE_TO_INTERPRETER_BRIDGE` boundary stack frame.
 It means that to get `bar`'s stack frame the runtime must read `frame pointer` and the kind of the next frame will be compiled code's frame.
 At this step the runtime has a pointer to `bar`'s compiled code stack frame.
 To go to the next frame runtime reads `frame pointer` again and gets
 `INTERPRETER_TO_COMPILED_CODE_BRIDGE` boundary stack frame.
 To reach `foo`'s interpreter stack frame the runtime reads `pointer to the interpreter's frame` field.